andredias20/py_converter_video_to_hls/README.md

 # pyConverterVideoToHLS
-This function called `auto_conversion(...)` was created to automate a conversion task in other project.
+This function called `auto_conversion(...)` was created to automate a video conversion task from a MP4 video to HLS fragments in other project.